laizhr/IRM-TV/README.md

 # Invariant Risk Minimization Is A Total Variation Model

-This repository contains the supplementary material and code for the paper.
-Please note that it is currenly being established and the contents may change from time to time.
+This repository contains the supplementary material and code for the following paper:

-Zhao-Rong Lai, Wei-Wen Wang, "Invariant Risk Minimization Is A Total Variation Model", the 41st International Conference on Machine Learning (ICML, main track), 2024.
+Zhao-Rong Lai, Weiwen Wang, "Invariant Risk Minimization Is A Total Variation Model", In Proceedings of the 41st International Conference on Machine Learning (ICML), vol. 235, pp. 25913--25935, 2024.

+These codes are built based on the project from the following paper:

+Yong Lin,   Shengyu Zhu,  Lu  Tan,  and Peng Cui, "ZIN: When and How to Learn Invariance Without Environment Partition?",  In Proceedings of the 36th International Conference on Neural Information Processing Systems (NeurIPS), Article 1781, 24529–24542, 2022.

+For any usage of these functions, the above papers should be cited as reference.